Enforcement

 What changed

 On 28 November 2024 the European Commission sent letters of formal notice to 23 Member States that had not fully transposed the NIS2 Directive by the 17 October 2024 deadline, opening infringement procedures.
 The Member States concerned had two months to respond and complete their transposition.
+A letter of formal notice is the first step of the infringement procedure; subsequent steps (reasoned opinion, referral to the Court of Justice) follow if a Member State does not comply.

 Why it matters